 The big reveal!
 Dave is at the wheel.
 (I guess ‘roof’ is an American word for ‘toupe’?)

-This is the battle chapter.
+This is the big struggle chapter.
 Dave turns out to have a conscience, and sacrifices his sister to save Denny.
 A reveal at the end of the chapter tells us he took his own life, too.

 I suspect Cormier struggled a bit to come up with sufficient motivation for Lulu.
 The idea that Lulu was terrified by the nothingness of ‘death’ is at odds with my own thoughts on how it works.
 I’ve read Elisabeth Kubler Ross, who said that two types of people tend to have the least problem with death: the very religious and the confidently atheist.
 It’s that murky middle part you want to avoid.
 I do remember Christopher Hitchens saying, right up to the last, that he was comforted by the idea that there would be nothing.

 I appreciate that Cormier did not give Lulu a deformity.
 She was grotesque because she was old, though she didn’t have use of her legs due to the accident, not because she was old.

 The chapter concludes with another anagnorisis — maybe home is the place you go to because there’s nowhere else to go.
 However bleak that sounds, having a home at all is a fortunate thing.